Joseijr/Front/README.md

 * Yodred Mendez Salas
 ##

-Powered by cafeine, determination, questionable sleep schedules, last-minute fixes, and a impresive hope that the code works on the first try.
+Powered with many Monster, determination, questionable sleep schedules, last-minute fixes, and a impresive hope that the code works.